How to set up Apache htpasswd authentication in Ubuntu ⋆ ALexHost SRL

 sudo apt install apache2

-The htpasswd utility is provided by the apache2-utils package, which is typically installed with Apache.
-If it’s not installed, you can install it by running:
+The htpasswd utility is provided by the apache2-utils package, which is usually installed with Apache.
+If it is not installed, you can install it by running:

 sudo apt install apache2-utils

-This command installs the necessary tools for managing password files for htpasswd authentication.
+This command installs the necessary password management tools for htpasswd authentication files.

-The .htpasswd file is used to store the usernames and encrypted passwords for authentication.
+The .htpasswd file is used to store usernames and encrypted authentication passwords.

 sudo htpasswd -c /etc/apache2/.htpasswd your_username